-On the other hand when your books are neutral and without too much color or pattern they can be the perfect backdrop to pull your eyes into decor.
-It pays to decorate some old books in neutral colors so you have them on hand as additional accessories, more on that later.
+On the other hand when your books are neutral and without too much color or pattern they can be the perfect backdrop to pull your eyes into the decor.
+It pays to decorate some old books in neutral colors and soft hues so you have them on hand as additional accessories, more on that later.

 Adding Color with Books

 With or without dust cover books are often colorful and vibrant.
-Select a number of books with just the right color and use them for an accent color or to strengthen the main color in your decor.
-Pink and red books are perfect in a Valentine’s vignette, green and red books can be perfect for traditional Christmas decor and white, blue and green books can really enhance a beach decor look.
-Decorative stacked books can really bring some cheer and additional flair to your home.
+Select a number of books with just the right color palette and use them for an accent color or to strengthen the main color in your decor.
+Pink and red books are perfect in a Valentine’s vignette, green and red books can be perfect for traditional Christmas decor, and white, blue, and green books can really enhance a beach decor look.
+Decorative stacked books can really bring a pop of color and some cheer and additional flair to your home.

-You can even go so far as to display your books color coordinated on your book shelves and create a rainbow bookshelf.
-I personally love that look, and have often used it.
+You can even go so far as to display your books color coordinated on your bookcases and create a rainbow bookshelf.
+I personally love that look and have often used it.

-I have already discussed quite a few ways in which books can be used in your decor as supporting elements that direct and focus attention to the main stars.
+I have already discussed quite a few ways in which books can be used in your decor as supporting elements that direct and focus attention on the main stars.

-But of course books itself can be so beautiful that they can be the decoration themselves.
+But of course, books can be so beautiful that they can be the decoration themselves.

 A collection of books is a beautiful way to decorate a coffee table or a shelf.
 Make small stacks of books with similar sizes on your table, or turn them into a beautiful farmhouse style stamped book stack or add a few embellishments to vintage books and let them shine all by themselves.

 You Will Love These Decorating tips and Tricks too

 <<<< How to decorate with vintage crates >>>>